 The knowledge base currently represents the ASPECT and ARCADE models from the book Choice Architecture for Human-Computer Interaction.
-During the last quarter of 2017, extensions of these models are being added that deal in more detail with
+Currently, extensions of these models are being added that deal in more detail with

 - choices in particular domains (e.g., health and well-being)

 - particular types of choice problem (e.g., configuration problems)